Note that these are the items I use— you can buy whatever you want! I'll update the list as new items come to mind or are purchased.

 - A contact printing frame.
 Photographer's Formulary and Bostick & Sullivan both sell print frames.
 You could also make your own.

 - A UV light box.
-I personally use the sun because it's free.
-However, with a UV light box you'll have consistent times.
+I was recently gifted a Photographer's Formulary UV light box (which is !!!).
+The valley I live in is notorious for its gloomy winters, which renders printing without a light box tricky.
+For the summer of 2017 I solely did sun exposures.
+You can do it, but do keep your region's seasonal weather in mind.
+With a UV light box you'll have consistent times.
 Times for sun exposures will vary from season to season.
 You can find light boxes at Photographer's Formulary, Freestyle, eBay (potentially), or you can build your own.

 - A scanner.
 You need to save your work somehow, right?
 I'm currently using an Epson V600 and it's been great.
 I've also used an Epson V750 (the newer model is the Epson V850) and an Epson Expression 11000XL.
 My scanner cost me all of $200, while the V850 runs for $1,000 and the 11000XL runs for $3,425 (note that the two latter scanners are not mine, but the scanners at MSU).
 The V600 has the ability to scan film, as does the V850 and the 11000XL.
 The main difference is that the V600 has a strip transparency scanner for film (you can scan two 35mm strips, four slides, or one strip of 120mm film, no 4"x5" film).
 Both the V850 and the 11000XL have full transparency scanners.